The best garden comes from the best soil. Here’s how to work on building soil for better crop yield and healthier plants in your vegetable garden.

 I think I’ll avoid biosolids, thanks.

-If you’d like to avoid biosolids in your vegetable garden, here’s what to watch for if you’re buying packaged amendments:
+If you’d like to avoid biosolids in your vegetable garden, here’s how make some of your own garden products at home.
+And here’s what to watch for if you’re buying packaged amendments:

 - Manure products that are labeled 100% steer manure or 100% chicken manure.
 If it’s not 100%, what else is in there?